 The derived InterpretE vector spaces are expected to yield entity vectors that are organized into clusters that align with the selected features.
-To assess the effectiveness of these clusters and ensure a consistent representation across different entity types, we calculated the Cohen's kappa coefficient (κ score) for the test set (following [17]).
+To assess the effectiveness of these clusters and ensure a consistent representation across different entity types, we calculated the Cohen's kappa coefficient (κ score) for the test set (following [15]).
 This metric evaluates the level of agreement between two sets of categorical labels, in this case, the predictions made by the trained SVM and the ground truth labels for the test entities.
 The κ score ranges from -1 to 1, with values closer to 1 indicating a stronger alignment between the model's classifications and the expected feature-based grouping of entities in the vector space.

 The mean κ scores across various experiments on the Yago3-10 dataset are shown in Table 1, with results for FB15k-237 provided in Table 3.
 As discussed in Section 4, entity features were selected in a range of combinations to explore diverse configurations and capture a variety of aspects for the entities, leading to a large number of experimental configurations.
 To streamline presentation, these results represent the aggregated mean values of the metrics across experiments, organized by the number of selected features.
 For each feature count, a representative example experiment and its corresponding scores are provided in Table 2 for Yago3-10 and Table 4 for FB15k-237.
-The κ values, which are close to 1 in most cases, underscore the approach's strong potential in effectively clustering entities by the selected features.